-The Montjuïc Communications tower is an iconic tower that was built in 1991 at the Montjuïc Hill , just southeast of the Barcelona city center.
-The gracious white beacon is characteristic for the architecture of Santiago Calatrava, the Spanish designer of the tower.
+The Montjuïc Communications tower is an iconic tower that was built in 1991 on the Montjuïc Hill, just southeast of the Barcelona city center.
+The gracious white beacon is characteristic of the architecture of Santiago Calatrava, the Spanish designer of the tower.

 Barcelona built a number of structures at the Montjuïc Hill for the Olympics of 1992.
 One of the most eye-catching is the white slender communications tower that was erected between 1989 and 1991 at the Anella Olímpica (Olympic Ring) – the complex where most of the sports facilities were built – to transmit television coverage of the Olympic Games.
 The elegant tower soon became a symbol of the Olympics and the city of Barcelona.

 The communications tower is also known as the Torre Telefónica – after the company that owns the tower – or the Torre Calatrava – after the designer of the tower, the celebrated Valencian architect Santiago Calatrava.